 SPOILER ALERT: I don’t.

-I don’t make much money as a travel blogger.
+I don’t make much money specifically as a travel blogger.

 This blog, itself, makes around $300 most months.

-- I average around $.35 in Amazon CPM ads.
+- I averaged around $.35 in Amazon CPM ads before they went defunct.
 Yes, 35 CENTS, which makes sense [pun intended] because I have almost no ads up.

-- I make about $300 per month in affiliate sales (again mainly through Amazon, sometimes through Agoda), as I only link to products and hotels that I absolutely love and use myself.
+- I make about $300 per month in affiliate sales (mainly through Amazon, sometimes through Agoda, and now I’m trying out Skimlinks which even includes Airbnb!), as I only link to products and hotels that I absolutely love and use myself.
 When you buy products I recommend through my affiliate links (like in this post), I receive a small commission at no extra cost to you.